JCSama/CodeIgniter-develbar/README.md

 Change application/cache folder permission to 777

+Notice : You may need to add <head> tag in your html page for AJAX Panel.

 # For HMVC

 If you are using HMVC third party library, copy `MX_Loader.php` instead of `MY_Loader.php` to your `core` directory,